How we can help

 When to reach out

 If you've tried the troubleshooting tactics above but still aren't getting the most out of your hearing aids, it's time to call in the pros.
 Your Hearing Care Professional can help you identify the problem and how to fix it.
-Whether it's just a small adjustment or a big repair ahead, you're in good hands with HearCanada.
+Whether it's just a small adjustment or a big repair ahead, you're in good hands with HearUSA.

 Don't worry, accidents happen

 Your hearing aids are there with you for every experience and adventure you have.
 That also means they go through the wear and tear of everyday use.
 If you notice damage to your hearing aids, don't panic.
-Your local HearCanada centre and Hearing Care Professional can help make sure they're back up and running at full speed in no time.
-Small repairs and cleanings can even be done right in the centre.
+Your local HearUSA center and Hearing Care Professional can help make sure they're back up and running at full speed in no time.
+Small repairs and cleanings can even be done right in the center.
 Bigger repairs will be done by the manufacturer.
 Even if your hearing aids aren't covered by warranty, most repairs can be taken care of if the device is less than 5 years old.

 Experience the joys of an active lifestyle and share moments of adventure with the enhanced hearing provided by hearing aids